shinmorino/qgate/docs/source/sampling.rst

 	 ]

    sim = qgate.simulator.cpu()
-   obslist = sim.sample(ops)   # sampling results are returned as observation list. hist = obslist.histgram()   # getting histgram from observations.
+   obslist = sim.sample(ops, refs, 100) # sampling results are returned as observation list.
+   hist = obslist.histgram()   # getting histgram from observations.

 Sampling pool
 -------------

-Sampling pool is for efficient and fast sampling by using pre-calculated probability.
+Sampling pool is for efficient and fast sampling by using pre-calculated probability vector.

 In Qgate 0.2.x, sampling implementation has limitations shown below: